sagarikasingha/Employee_Management_System/README.md

 The backend of the application is built using Spring Boot, a popular Java-based framework for building web applications.
 The application uses Hibernate as the ORM (Object-Relational Mapping) tool to interact with the MySQL database.

 # Database (MySQL):
 The application uses MySQL as the database management system to store employee data.
-The database schema consists of two tables: employees and roles.
-The employees table stores employee information, including employee ID, name, email, and role ID.
-The roles table stores role information, including role ID and role name.
+The database schema consist table: employees .
+The employees table stores employee information, including employee ID, first name,last name and email.

 # Frontend (React):
 The frontend of the application is built using React, a popular JavaScript library for building user interfaces.
 The application uses React Hooks to manage state and side effects.
 The user interface is designed to be user-friendly and intuitive, allowing administrators to easily perform CRUD operations on employee data.